Coronavirus Service Disruption

 In the meantime, please submit any comments in the normal way though Planning Comments, which will then be taken into consideration.

-Parks are still open and are being maintained as normal.
-If you do go to a park for your one permitted piece of exercise per day please maintain social distancing.
+Our parks and play areas are open and are being maintained as normal.
+If you do go to a play park or use one of our parks for exercise please maintain social distancing.

 Manual submission of requests is not possible until further notice.
 All applications must be submitted using our online form and online payment tools.